 Casting sinkers work well for casting distance.
 Yet may not hold well in current or sand.
 The no-roll sinker is great for strong currents but will snag easier in rocky areas.
 In other words, what sinker to use depends on where and how you fish.

-A beginner needs to understand the waterways they fish.
+A beginner needs to understand the waterways they fish in.
 Taking a little time to study the depth current and bottom composition.
 This lets an angler know what sinker is best.

-Then weights are used with soft plastics.
-These are egg, bullet and other specialized weights.
+There are weights are used with soft plastics.
+These are egg, bullet, and other specialized weights.
 Using the weights with a certain hook makes a rig.
 Common rigs are the Texas, Wacky, and Neko rig for bass.
 Walleye fishermen use Lindy rigs or bottom bouncers.

-Part of fishing is learning what rig and weight works best for the species and presentation.
+Part of fishing is learning what rig and weight work best for the species and presentation.
 The average angler needs to know about a half dozen set-ups and weights.
+This article covers live bait rigs.

 Swivels and Snaps